Cancel anytime

 - Acquisition Price (USD millions): 3300

-- Strategic Rationale: Expanded HP's offerings in hybrid work solutions and collaboration tools.
+- Strategic Rationale: Poly acquisition was designed to bolster HP's hybrid work solutions, expanding its offerings in video conferencing and collaboration tools.

 Growth Trajectory and Initiatives